i-am-bee/acp/python/docs/client.md

 Sessions are a mechanism to have multi-turn conversations with agents.

-To enter a session, do:
+To enter a session, create one from the client:

 ```py
 async with Client(base_url="http://localhost:8000" as client: